 In May 2008, the original department was split into two new departments, so the present Department of the Serbian Language emerged from this split.
 The first head of this newly established department was professor Jordana Marković, followed by professors Nadežda Jović and Marina Janjić.

-In early 2019, the Head of the Department of the Serbian Language is Mirjana Ilić, associate professor.
-Besides her, the Department includes the following members: Jordana Marković, full professor, Nadežda Jović, full professor, Marina Janjić, full professor, Irena Cvetković Teofilović, associate professor, Maja Vukić, assistant professor, Branimir Stanković, assistant professor, Aleksandra Lončar Raičević, assistant professor, Tatjana Trajković, assistant professor, Aleksandra Janić, teaching assistant, Jelena Stošić, teaching assistant, Ivana Mitić, teaching assistant, Aleksandar Novaković, teaching assistant, and Nina Sudimac, teaching assistant.
+In early 2020, the Head of the Department of the Serbian Language is Mirjana Ilić, associate professor.
+Besides her, the Department includes the following members: Nadežda Jović, full professor, Marina Janjić, full professor, Irena Cvetković Teofilović, associate professor, Branimir Stanković, assistant professor, Aleksandra Lončar Raičević, assistant professor, Tatjana Trajković, assistant professor, Aleksandra Janić, assistant professor, Jelena Stošić, teaching assistant, Ivana Mitić, teaching assistant, Aleksandar Novaković, teaching assistant, and Nina Sudimac, teaching assistant.

 Together with the Department of the Serbian and Comparative Literature, the Department of the Serbian Language organised study programmes on all three academic levels – BA, MA, and PhD.